BR-VitorSantos/matematica/README.md

 Push to the branch (git push origin meu-contribuicao) Submit a pull request
 Contact
-If you have any questions, suggestions or just want to get in touch, feel free to open an issue or contact me directly via email: seu@email.com
+If you have any questions, suggestions or just want to get in touch, feel free to open an issue or contact me directly via Linkedin: www.linkedin.com/in/gmvitorsantos

 License
 This project is licensed under the MIT License, which means you are free to use, modify, and distribute the code as long as you include the original license.
 See the LICENSE file for more details.